-During 2021 and through the date of this filing, our largest shareholder, FIMI Opportunity Funds, or the FIMI Funds, sold approximately 24.0% of our outstanding ordinary shares and granted an option to Phoenix Holdings Ltd., or Phoenix, to acquire its remaining ordinary shares (approximately 9.8% of our outstanding ordinary shares) through the end of 2022.
+In July 2022, we filed a shelf registration statement with the Securities and Exchange Commission allowing for our issuance and sale of up to \$150 million of ordinary shares and other securities.
+In addition, in the past our significant shareholders sold significant amount of shares.
 We cannot predict what effect, if any, future sales of our ordinary shares by our significant shareholders, or the availability for future sale of our ordinary shares, including shares issuable upon the exercise of our options, will have on the market price of our ordinary shares.